Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: -colored polyhedra and their coverings

-Now we introduce a $G$-colored $n$-polyhedron endowed with \emph{a vertex set of group elements}.
+Next, we introduce a $G$-colored $n$-polyhedron endowed with \emph{a vertex set of group elements}.

-\begin{definition} For a $G$-colored $n$-polyhedron $P$, we may assign a group element to a vertex.
-Then this determines every group element which is assigned to each vertex by right multiplication of the group element of the edge, according to the direction.
-The $G$-colored $n$-polyhedron is said to be \emph{endowed with a vertex set of group elements}. \end{definition}
+\begin{definition} Let $P$ be a $G$-colored $n$-polyhedron. we may assign a group element to a vertex.
+This assignment determines the group element at every other vertex of $P$ by right multiplication of the group elements of the edges, according to the direction of the edges.
+Then, $P$ is said to be \emph{endowed with a vertex set of group elements}. \end{definition}

 For example, if we assign $e$ to the vertex $A$ in the previous example, then we obtain below: